C-Loftus/sight-free-talon/docs/src/ATTRIBUTIONS.md

   - Document Formatting: "Line Indentation Reporting" set to "Tones"
   - Scratchpad located within the NVDA advanced settings, there you can import python scripts during developmentBlunder
   - Disable insert as a modifier key in order to work with Rango
+- NVDA Addon Build Process
+  - Copyright (C) 2012-2023 NVDA Add-on team contributors.
+    This package is distributed under the terms of the GNU General Public License, version 2 or later.
+Please see the file COPYING.txt for further details.
+    [alekssamos](https://github.com/alekssamos/) added automatic package of add-ons through Github Actions.
+    For details about Github Actions please see the [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).
+    Copyright (C) 2022 alekssamos

 ## JAWS